bruce-hill/blang/features.md

 talk, Cifuentes points out that roughly half of all exploited vulnerabilities discovered in the National Vulnerability Database come down to buffer errors, code injection, or accidental data leaks.

+## Percentages

+Blang allows you to use percentages as a form of number.
+Percentages are a commonly used way to express and think about fractions of a whole, but nearly all mainstream languages force programmers to use fractional real numbers (e.g.
+`.02` instead of `2%`) and then multiply by 100 every time they need to be represented visually as a percent.
+This is serviceable, but somewhat tedious and unintuitive, and occasionally leads to mistakes.
+Blang allows for percentage literals like `2%`, which internally compiles to the floating point representation equivalent to `.02` but comes with two added advantages: it automatically prints as "2%" rather than "0.02", and it comes with a few type safety guarantees.
+The compiler allows normal math operations between percentages (adding, multiplying, etc.) but treats addition and subtraction between percentages and non-percentages as a type error (e.g. `5% + 10.0`).
+Multiplying percentages by numbers or units of measure produces something of the same type, as you would expect, so `50%*10.0<km> + 2.0<km> == 7.0<km>"`

+To be frank, percentages are a bit of a gimmicky language feature, but they were easy to add and interesting as an experiment.